The Long Debated Bourne Stone

 The North foundation went South.

-It lies nigh in the comet’s lake where it left its giant footprints..
+An lies nigh in the comet’s lake where it left its giant footprints.

 Henricus and Dates

-Bishop Henricus (aka Eirikr Gnupson) was believed to be the first bishop in Vinland.
-He was sent by Pope Paschal II (AD 1099-1118).
+Bishop Henricus was believed to be the first bishop in Vinland.
+He was supposedly sent by Pope Paschal II (AD 1099-1118).
 (Gordon, pg.
-93) Although he was sent by the church, it appears he was Pagan and since there is nothing else known about him, except who replaced him, it appears he defected.
-Hidden in the anagram on the right side are dates which correspond to those mentioned in the Spirit Pond Stones (post and pdf) and seen imbedded in the Newport Tower (post and pdf).
+93) However, it appears he was pagan.
+There is nothing else known about him in the historical record, except who replaced him.
+Hidden in the anagram on the right side are dates which correspond to those mentioned in the Spirit Pond Stones (post) and seen imbedded in the Newport Tower (post).
+Both of these suggest Henricus had a much more interesting fate.

-Note that SUKI provides 11 and 2,6,9 ⇒ 1117.
+Note that in the center is the word ‘is’ in both directions and note that SUKI provides 11 and 2,6,9 ⇒ 1117.
 Also, GHS provides 11 and 9,7 ⇒ 1116.
+Taking this one step further, the I and L or 9 and 15 sum to 24 and on either side is a S/ 11 so that we have 1124.
 These are the same dates seen in the aforementioned inscriptions.
-This is either when he arrived in Vinland or when he took his extraordinary journey to tour the seat of Baal ie. Belcher Island in the giant’s footprints.
+These years coincide with when he arrived in Vinland after taking his journey to the seat of Baal, ie. Belcher Island in the giant’s footprints which we call Hudson Bay; and when Henricus supposedly passed.

 Henricus sailed to the comet lake for a tour in 1116 to 1117.